t2trg/t2trg-iot-edge-computing/draft-hong-t2trg-iot-edge-computing.md

 ### In-Network Computation

 A core function of IoT edge computing is to enable computation offloading, i.e. to perform computation on an edge node on behalf of a device or user.
-The support for in-network computation may vary in term of capability, e.g. computing nodes can host a virtual machine able run stateful or stateless code, or a rule engine providing an API to register actions in response to conditions such as IoT device ID, sensor values to check, thresholds, etc. Computation offloading includes orchestration or application lifecycle related aspects, such as: selecting an appropriate compute device based on available resources, compute node properties, etc.; onboarding code on a platform or compute device; invoking a remote code execution; relocating an instance from one compute node to another.
+The support for in-network computation may vary in term of capability, e.g. computing nodes can host a virtual machine able run stateful or stateless code, or a rule engine providing an API to register actions in response to conditions such as IoT device ID, sensor values to check, thresholds, etc. Computation offloading includes orchestration or application lifecycle related aspects, such as: selecting an appropriate compute device based on available resources, compute node properties, etc.; onboarding code on a platform or compute device; partitioning code; invoking a remote code execution; relocating an instance from one compute node to another.

 ### Edge Caching